 Are you an International student working part-time outside of your study?

-Want to know what your full rights to make sure you are not being exploited?
+Want to know what your full rights are to make sure you are not being exploited?

 As an International student you are permitted to work on a student visa.
 We’ve outlined the ground rules below.